 Berry is still adjusting to sleep deprivation after Maceo's birth, but it's a process she's enjoying.
-Halle, who was diagnosed with type 1 diabetes in 1989, follows a low-carb, sugar-free diet that features healthy fats, non-starchy vegetables and high-quality proteins.
+Halle, who was diagnosed with type 1 diabetes in 1989, follows a low-carb, sugar-free diet that features healthy fats, non-starchy vegetables and high-quality proteins, Celebrity Health Fitness reported.

-Before getting pregnant, the lithe 5-foot-6 brunette stunner typically worked out for 90 minutes, five days a week, doing a routine that combined cardio exercise with cross-training.
-Berry said she dislikes working out, but does it to keep her diabetes in check.
+Before getting pregnant, the lithe 5-foot-6 brunette stunner typically worked out for 90 minutes, five days a week, doing a routine that combined cardio exercise with circuit-training workouts.
+Berry hates working out, but does it to keep her diabetes in check.

 Berry's longtime trainer, Harley Pasternak, said the Oscar winner eats five small meals a day, which he said regulates blood sugar and insulin levels.
-Pasternak, author of The Body Reset Diet, also trains Jessica Simpson, Lady Gaga, and Kim Kardashian.
+Pasternak, author of 5 Pounds: The Breakthough 5-Day Plan, also trains Jessica Simpson, and Lady Gaga.

 Berry's workouts involve total-body circuit training that target multiple muscles at the same time, like squats, lunges, curl presses and back rows, said Harley, creator of the 5-Factor Workout DVD.

 Halle is married to French actor Olivier Martinez.
 She has a daughter, Nahla, with Canadian model Gabriel Aubry.
 Berry, who has been a fitness fanatic all her life, said becoming a mom late in life has been a blessing in many ways.